 Ambedkar was appointed as the first Law Minister of independent India in 1947.
 Ambedkar’s ideas as presented in the Hilton Young Commission served as an inspiration for instituting Reserve Bank of India.

-Dr. Ambedkar wrote several books in his lifetime.
+Dr Ambedkar wrote several books in his lifetime.
 He wrote three books on economics - Administration and Finance of the East India Company; The Evolution of Provincial Finance in British India; and The Problem of the Rupee: Its Origin and Its Solution.
 His book, Annihilation of Caste, is considered one of the most authoritative works on Dalit life and politics till date.
+His other writings include What Congress and Gandhi have done to the untouchables and Pakistan or partition of India.
 The Ministry of External Affairs has also published his written works and speeches.